nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename existing tag

+**MSS**

+1. User requests to list tags
+2. AddressBook shows a list of tags
+3. User requests to rename a specific tag
+4. AddressBook shows a list of persons with this tag and ask for confirmation
+5. User confirms the request
+6. AddressBook changes the tag for every person <br>
+Use case ends.

+**Extensions**
+2a.
+The list is empty

+> Use case ends

+3a.
+The given tag is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use Case resumes at step 2

+5a.
+User changes decision and recall his request

+> Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.